Rt Hon Jeremy Corbyn MP

 Louise Doughty is happy to support the work of the Maya Centre as so many women need psychological support at a time when they are least able to afford or access it.
 Many women trapped in abusive or economically dependent relationships have found their self-confidence and their abilities to take risk eroded by years of external criticism and self-doubt.
 Therapy can help provide some of the tools for women to take a long view of their lives and what they want for their future.
 State provision of such therapy is woefully inadequate for supporting the number of women in straitened circumstances who need long-term support.

 Louise Doughty is a writer, journalist and broadcaster.
-She is the author of eight novels, including two, Fires in the Dark and Stone Cradle about the history of the Roma people and her own family ancestry.
-More recently, she wrote the no 1 bestseller Apple Tree Yard, which was translated into twenty-eight languages and adapted as a four-part series for television starring Emily Watson.
+She is the author of eight novels, including Fires in the Dark and Stone Cradle about the history of the Roma people and her own family ancestry.
+More recently, she wrote the bestselling Apple Tree Yard, which was translated into twenty-eight languages and adapted as a four-part series for television starring Emily Watson.
 Her sixth novel, Whatever You Love, was shortlisted for the Costa Novel Award and longlisted for the Orange Prize for Fiction.
 Her most recent novel, Black Water, is about personal and political betrayal in Indonesia across three decades of twentieth century history.
-She reviews books and writes features for The Guardian newspaper and is a regular guest on BBC Radio 4’s Saturday Review. www.louisedoughty.com
+She reviews books and writes features for The Guardian, and is a regular guest on BBC Radio 4’s Saturday Review.

 Margaret was asked to join the Board of Trustees at the Maya Centre in 2003.
-Her reasons for accepting were a long held view of the benefits of psychotherapy to deal with trauma, particularly for women and the knowledge that these services were both difficult to access and expensive.
+Her reasons for accepting stemmed from a long-held view of the benefits of psychotherapy to deal with trauma, particularly for women, and the knowledge that these services were both difficult to access and expensive.
 In offering its services to women of limited means, for many of whom English was not their first language, the Maya Centre was opening a door to change for women for whom these opportunities were otherwise not available.

-Through the training she received on first becoming a trustee and the support of trustees and staff Margaret soon realised both the stresses and strains of running a small charity with very limited resources and the dedication and commitment of staff and trustees to the work of the Centre.
-She remained on the Board for ten years, of which five were served as Chair.
-When Margaret resigned as a Maya Centre board member in 2013 she was keen to stay connected to the work of the Centre, so was honoured to be asked to become a Patron in 2015.
+Through the training she received on becoming a trustee alongside the support of trustees and staff, Margaret soon realised both the stresses and strains of running a small charity with very limited resources and the dedication and commitment of staff and trustees to the work of the centre.
+She remained on the board for ten years, of which five were served as Chair.
+When Margaret resigned as a Maya Centre board member in 2013 she was keen to stay connected to the work of the Centre, so was honoured to be asked to become a patron in 2015.

-Margaret was born in north London, the daughter of a refugee from Nazi Germany and a Welsh mother, and has lived almost all her life in that area.
-In the 1970s feminist politics opened her eyes to a different understanding of inequality, both in the West and in the wider world and the particular challenges facing women at home and in the workplace.
-Throughout the 1970s and 80s she was involved in a number of different feminist groups as well as working through her trade union to improve the conditions of working mothers in her industry.
+Margaret was born in north London, the daughter of a refugee from Nazi Germany and a Welsh mother, and has lived almost all her life in the area.
+In the 1970s, feminist politics opened her eyes to a different understanding of inequality, both in the West and in the wider world and the particular challenges facing women at home and in the workplace.
+Throughout the 1970s and 80s she was involved in a number of different feminist groups, as well as working through her trade union to improve the conditions of working mothers in her industry.

-Margaret’s working life was in book publishing where she worked in one of the largest international publishing houses, running a large administrative department and commissioning and publishing non fiction titles.
+Margaret formerly worked in in book publishing where she worked at one of the largest international publishing houses, running a large administrative department and commissioning and publishing non-fiction titles.
 These including titles on politics, psychology, biography, current affairs, feminism and psychoanalysis.